-PRESSURE INJURY AND STAGES A pressure injury is localized damage to the skin and underlying soft tissue usually over a bony prominence or related to a medical or other device.
+A pressure injury is localized damage to the skin and underlying soft tissue usually over a bony prominence or related to a medical or other device.
 The injury can present as intact skin or an open ulcer and may be painful.
-The injury occurs as a result of intense pressure, prolonged pressure or pressure in combination with shear.
+The injury occurs as a result of intense and/or prolonged pressure or pressure in combination with shear.
 The tolerance of soft tissue for pressure and shear may also be affected by microclimate, nutrition, perfusion, co-morbidities and condition of the soft tissue.

-DEFINITION SCHEMATIC DRAWING EXAMPLE

-STAGE 1 PRESSURE INJURY

-Non-blanchable erythema of intact skin
+Stage 1 Pressure Injury: Non-blanchable erythema of intact skin

 Intact skin with a localized area of non-blanchable erythema, which may appear differently in darkly pigmented skin.
 Presence of blanchable erythema or changes in sensation, temperature, or firmness may precede visual changes.
 Color changes do not include purple or maroon discoloration; these may indicate deep tissue pressure injury.

-STAGE 2 PRESSURE INJURY Partial-thickness skin loss with exposed dermis Partial-thickness loss of skin with exposed dermis.
+Stage 2 Pressure Injury: Partial-thickness skin loss with exposed dermis

+Partial-thickness loss of skin with exposed dermis.
 The wound bed is viable, pink or red, moist, and may also present as an intact or ruptured serum-filled blister.
 Adipose (fat) is not visible and deeper tissues are not visible.
 Granulation tissue, slough and eschar are not present.
 These injuries commonly result from adverse microclimate and shear in the skin over the pelvis and shear in the heel.
 This stage should not be used to describe moisture associated skin damage (MASD) including incontinence associated dermatitis (IAD), intertriginous dermatitis (ITD), medical adhesive related skin injury (MARSI), or traumatic wounds (skin tears, burns, abrasions).

-STAGE 3 PRESSURE INJURY

-Full-thickness skin loss
+Stage 3 Pressure Injury: Full-thickness skin loss

 Full-thickness loss of skin, in which adipose (fat) is visible in the ulcer and granulation tissue and epibole (rolled wound edges) are often present.
 Slough and/or eschar may be visible.
 The depth of tissue damage varies by anatomical location; areas of significant adiposity can develop deep wounds.
 Undermining and tunneling may occur.
-Fascia, muscle, tendon, ligament, cartilage or bone are not exposed.
+Fascia, muscle, tendon, ligament, cartilage and/or bone are not exposed.
 If slough or eschar obscures the extent of tissue loss this is an Unstageable Pressure Injury.

-STAGE 4 PRESSURE INJURY

-Full-thickness loss of skin and tissue
+Stage 4 Pressure Injury: Full-thickness skin and tissue loss

 Full-thickness skin and tissue loss with exposed or directly palpable fascia, muscle, tendon, ligament, cartilage or bone in the ulcer.
 Slough and/or eschar may be visible.
 Epibole (rolled edges), undermining and/or tunneling often occur.
 Depth varies by anatomical location.
 If slough or eschar obscures the extent of tissue loss this is an Unstageable Pressure Injury.

-DEFINITION SCHEMATIC DRAWING EXAMPLE

-UNSTAGEABLE PRESSURE INJURY

-Obscured full-thickness skin and tissue loss
+Unstageable Pressure Injury: Obscured full-thickness skin and tissue loss

 Full-thickness skin and tissue loss in which the extent of tissue damage within the ulcer cannot be confirmed because it is obscured by slough or eschar.
 If slough or eschar is removed, a Stage 3 or Stage 4 pressure injury will be revealed.
-Stable esch (i.e. dry, adherent, intact without erythema or fluctuance) on an ischemic limb or the heel(s) should not be softened or removed.
+Stable eschar (i.e. dry, adherent, intact without erythema or fluctuance) on the heel or ischemic limb should not be softened or removed.